steveruizok/perfect-freehand-dart/README.md

 final stroke = getStroke(myPoints);
 ```

-You may also provide options:
+You may also provide options to `getStroke`.
+You'll most likely store the `StrokeOptions` object in a variable,
+but you can also pass it directly to `getStroke`.

 ```dart
 final stroke = getStroke(